-How does this initiative define mental, emotional, and social health (MESH?)
+How does this initiative define mental, emotional, social, and spiritual health (MESSH?)

-The term MESH (mental, emotional, social health) has been widely used by the Association of Camp Nursing and American Camp Association.
+The term MESH (mental, emotional, social health) was coined by the Association of Camp Nursing and is widely used by the American Camp Association.

-Mental health includes our emotional, psychological, and social well-being.
+Mental health includes our emotional, psychological, social, and spiritual well-being.
 The most commonly reported mental health struggles camps have recently shared with FJC include anxiety and depression.
-Other examples of psychosocial issues which can be connected with MESH needs include, but are not limited to: grief/loss; identity development and exploration (including gender identity, puberty, etc.); major life transitions (moving, changes in family structure, etc.); other environmental challenges (financial struggles, disasters, etc.); relational struggles with peers; relational struggles with family; or school-related challenges.
+Other examples of psychosocial issues which can be connected with MESSH needs include, but are not limited to: struggling with eating; suicidality; non-suicidal self-injury (i.e. cutting); grief/loss; identity development and exploration (including gender identity, puberty, etc.); major life transitions (moving, changes in family structure, etc.); other environmental challenges (financial struggles, disasters, etc.); relational struggles and group dynamics with peers; relational struggles with family; or school-related challenges.

-While this program is not specific to caring for those with diagnoses or noted special needs, MESH may also include neurodevelopmental disabilities (e.g autism spectrum, intellectual disability, etc.) as it pertains to mental, emotional, and social well-being.
+While this program is not specific to caring for those with diagnoses or noted special needs, MESSH may also include neurodevelopmental disabilities (e.g autism spectrum, intellectual disability, etc.) as it pertains to mental, emotional, social, and spiritual well-being.

-A NOTE ABOUT LANGUAGE AND INTENTIONALITY: FJC is committed to combating the stigma associated with mental health struggles.
+A NOTE ABOUT LANGUAGE AND INTENTIONALITY: FJC is committed to combating stigma associated with mental health.
 As such, we have chosen not to capitalize diagnostic labels and have removed the term “disorder” from many of these listings.

 WHAT FUNDING WILL MY CAMP RECEIVE?

-Grantee camps can receive upwards of $30,000 in addition to funding to cover participation in a Community of Practice, cohort-wide professional development programming, and access to additional valuable resources over the course of the three-year cohort program.
+Grantee camps can receive upwards of $36,500 in addition to funding to cover participation in a Community of Practice, cohort-wide professional development programming, and access to additional valuable resources over the course of the four-year cohort program.

 *For questions about hiring a licensed mental health professional, please see the Program Expectations & Guidelines.